MetaGenAI/metagen.ai/_posts/2023-03-08-blockchain_money_value.md

 ### **Thesis: I find money and monetization attractive**

-I think this stems from a believe that money and monetization are *deeply fundamental* to a functioning and flourishing society.
+I think this stems from a belief that money and monetization are *deeply fundamental* to a functioning and flourishing society.
 Money and monetization are tied with contepts of ownership and personal liberty, which are corner stones of a good and advancing society.

 People feel like they are being abused if they don't have control over their property, if they can't receive *fair compensation* for their work, etc. So money and monetization feels like a thing we must have, as important as freedom and personal dignity.